rstacruz/metalsmith-start/README.md

-# metalsmith-dev
+# metalsmith-start

 development server for metalsmith.

-- consumes the same `metalsmith.json`
+- consumes the standard `metalsmith.json`.
 - starts development server and livereload.